pombredanne/launchpad-3/lib/canonical/launchpad/mailman/itests/README.txt

 You might also want a +mail-configure.zcml in your override-includes.

-You should set the 'smtp' variable in the <mailman> section to 'localhost:9025'.
-Note that you may need to set the LPCONFIG environment variable to get the correct configuration file.
+You must also set the 'smtp' variable in the <mailman> section of your launchpad.conf file to 'localhost:9025'.
+Note that you may want to set the LPCONFIG environment variable to get the correct configuration file.